In Charisma on Command Charlie Houpert dives deep into charisma and explains how to become more charismatic.

 I really liked the way Charlie Houpert approaches leading.
 He says that before even thinking of “rallying the troops”, leadership begins at a much smaller scale.

 You begin by saying what everyone else is thinking first and doing what everyone else wants to do but don’t dare.

 You lead by breaking social rules that are standing in the way of better connecting with other human beings.

 And by being yourself even when that means looking goofy or silly.

-On the looking goofy, silly or sharing a weakness, I need to raise the same red flag I raised with Daring Greatly, The Gifts of Imperfection and The Mask of Masculinity: too much goofiness, too much show of weakness and vulnerability is not good.
+On looking goofy, silly, or sharing a weakness, I need to raise the same red flag I raised with Daring Greatly, The Gifts of Imperfection, and The Mask of Masculinity: too much goofiness, too much show of weakness and vulnerability is not good.

-I do very much agree with Charlie though when he says that bringing the topic of money, sex and relationships is a leader-like, charismatic thing to do.
+I do very much agree with Charlie though when he says that bringing up the topic of money, sex, and relationships is a leader-like, charismatic thing to do.

 And I also agree with his “touching more than most people do”, “use honest praise more than most people do” and “communicate how you feel even when it’s not the nicest thing to say”.